Swift (character): Fictional character biography

 When a comet passed by Earth, it activated a genetic quirk in some people that would manifest into superpowers either naturally or through special Seedlings called Activators.
 Swift was one such Seedling.
 Swift was brought into Stormwatch as a rookie, with her powers only partially activated.
 Weatherman Henry Bendix later reconfigured the Stormwatch teams, assigning her to Stormwatch Black, Stormwatch's black ops team, alongside Jenny Sparks (with whom she had a brief romance) and Jack Hawksmoor.
 It was then that Christine Trelane offered to fully activate Swift's powers, bringing out their full potential, and she accepted.

 After Stormwatch disbanded, Swift joined former teammates in The Authority.
 Formerly a pacifist, she has put aside those beliefs to fight for a better world regardless of the cost.
 She has fought all over the world, from Moscow to Mexico to Gamora Island.
 During the Transfer of Power storyline, Swift was replaced by Rush from Canada after being taken out of a fight by radioactive feces.
 Swift was brainwashed into becoming the obedient trophy wife of a television mogul who had been part of the conspiracy to replace her and her team.
 She was insulted at every opportunity, from having her cooking ignored to the implications she could not remember large words.
 Eventually she overheard the "off-button" code of the monster Three-Willied Seth and proceeded to free herself.
 She literally took the heads of the television mogul and his software billionaire co-conspirator.
 She also saved her friend Angela Spica, the Engineer, and killed the man who had been abusing Angela.

-Originally drawn flat-chested, as a plot point in the series she rapidly "developed" a more pronounced, archetypal superheroine bust size.
-According to Li-Min herself, this was due to her paying for very expensive breast implants, in fact she was quite boastful about them.
-One could surmise, due to the deconstructive, vaguely satirical nature of The Authority series, this was a joke directed at the oversized breasts usually common amongst female superheroes (including fellow Wildstorm characters Caitlin Fairchild and Zealot).

 World's End

-The 2008 Number of the Beast Wildstorm miniseries described the devastation of Earth and set the scene for a new Authority ongoing series, World's End, by Dan Abnett and Andy Lanning.
+The 2008 Number of the Beast WildStorm miniseries described the devastation of Earth and set the scene for a new Authority ongoing series, World's End, by Dan Abnett and Andy Lanning.
 In this series, Swift acts for the devastated Authority as a messenger and transmitter, using her powers and a code of colored balloons as a communications channel while the Authority attempt to help survivors.
 She finds herself followed at all times by a flock of birds confused by the new, harsher, environment.
 Later, Swift works closely with their rivals, Stormwatch, as the pure need to help innocent civilians has made their grudges irrelevant.